Vixen (comics)

+The character has been adapted in various DC Comics' related media, including the DCAU Justice League Unlimited and Injustice 2 as a alternate "skin" of Cheetah with her own lines while sharing a move-set.
 Two versions of the character appeared in The CW's Arrowverse.
-Original comic book character Mari McCabe debuted in the CW Seed animated series Vixen, voiced by Megalyn Echikunwoke, who also reprised her role in an episode of the live-action parent series, Arrow.
-Legends of Tomorrow introduced a World War II-era Vixen and Mari's grandmother, Amaya Jiwe, portrayed by Maisie Richardson-Sellers.
+The Mari McCabe version debuted in the CW Seed animated series Vixen, voiced by Megalyn Echikunwoke, who also reprised her role in an episode of the live-action parent series, Arrow.
+Legends of Tomorrow introduced a World War II–era Vixen and Mari's grandmother, Amaya Jiwe, portrayed by Maisie Richardson-Sellers.